Pelvic Health Physiotherapy

 Important NoteOur pelvic health physiotherapists have undergone advanced training, passed a practical evaluation, and are registered with the College of Physiotherapists of Ontario to perform internal assessments and treatment techniques.
 An internal assessment/treatment (with one or two fingers inserted vaginally and/or rectally) is used to evaluate and treat the muscles, ligaments, and connective tissues of the pelvic floor.
 Evidence-based, best practice guidelines recommend an internal examination, as this is the only way to accurately know the state of the pelvic floor muscles, how well they are functioning, and to effectively prescribe pelvic floor muscle training exercises.
 Still, an internal examination is never conducted without the client’s consent.
 If you are concerned or uncomfortable with an internal examination, please discuss this with your pelvic health physiotherapist who will review the risks, benefits, and alternative options.
 Your comfort and consent will always be a priority.

-Research and Pelvic Floor Physiotherapy in Peterborough
+Research and Pelvic Floor Physiotherapy

 - 3.5 million Canadians (one in four women and one in nine men) have urinary incontinence.